sphinx-doc/sphinx/doc/extdev/appapi.rst

 .. method:: Sphinx.setup_extension(name)

+   Import and setup a Sphinx extension module.

    Load the extension given by the module *name*.
 Use this if your extension needs the features provided by another extension.
+No-op if called twice.

 .. method:: Sphinx.add_builder(builder)

-   Register a new builder.  *builder* must be a class that inherits from :class:`~sphinx.builders.Builder`.
+   Register a new builder.

+   *builder* must be a class that inherits from :class:`~sphinx.builders.Builder`.

 .. method:: Sphinx.add_config_value(name, default, rebuild)

    Register a configuration value.

    This is necessary for Sphinx to recognize new values and set default values accordingly.
 The *name* should be prefixed with the extension name, to avoid clashes.
 The *default* value can be any Python object.
 The string value *rebuild* must be one of those values:

    * ``'env'`` if a change in the setting only takes effect when a document is parsed -- this means that the whole environment must be rebuilt.